 Most personal information is collected directly from you or from others you have authorized to provide information to us on your behalf.
 However, we may leverage third-party sources including social media platforms (such as LinkedIn) and websites (such as job boards) to collect publicly available personal information about you.
 If you have a social media profile on sites such as LinkedIn, Twitter, or Facebook that’s visible to the public, we may review them and use available contact information to contact you.
 The public availability and use of your personal information by these social media and third-party websites is discussed in their respective privacy policies.

 For all categories of information discussed below, information is disclosed:

 - To our service providers: To fulfill your request or to complete an operational function for Thrivent, such as administering benefits.

-- To government agencies and regulators: To demonstrate Thrivent’s compliance with various laws and regulations.
+- To government agencies and regulators: As required by applicable laws and regulations.

 - For a legal proceeding or action: Information may be disclosed as required by a legal proceeding, litigation, or subpoena.